mbmccormick/mbmccormick.github.io/_posts/2014-06-14-install-crashplan-on-western-digital-my-cloud.md

 ---
 layout: post
 title: 'Install CrashPlan on Western Digital My Cloud'
-comments: true
 ---

-<i><b>UPDATE:</b> The WD My Cloud device firmware versions 04.00.00 and later use a modified version of Debian Linux which uses 64K sized memory pages.
+_**UPDATE:** The WD My Cloud device firmware versions 04.00.00 and later use a modified version of Debian Linux which uses 64K sized memory pages.
 In order to build Debian packages for use on a 64K page-size device, an "qemu-emulated native" build system is used, which contains the binutils package modified for 64K page-size alignment.
 As a result, the latest firmware has broken this guide.
-I am working on a fix, but in the mean time it is best to not upgrade your WD My Cloud device firmware.</i>
+I am working on a fix, but in the mean time it is best to not upgrade your WD My Cloud device firmware._

 Lately, I've been messing around with my new [Western Digital My Cloud](http://www.wdc.com/en/products/products.aspx?id=1140) network attached storage device to setup a seamless backups of my PCs and photos.
 I recently wrote about how to install the Hamachi VPN software on the device to enable secure, remote access.
 Today, I will discuss how to create continuous off-site backups of WD My Cloud using [CrashPlan](http://www.code42.com/crashplan/).